openvenues/libpostal/README.md

 strips accent marks e.g. à => a and/or applies Latin-ASCII transliteration.

 - **Transliteration**: e.g. улица => ulica or ulitsa.
-Uses all [CLDR transforms](http://www.unicode.org/repos/cldr/trunk/common/transforms/), the exact same as used by ICU, though libpostal doesn't require pulling in all of ICU (might conflict with your system's version).
+Uses all [CLDR transforms](http://www.unicode.org/repos/cldr/trunk/common/transforms/), the exact same source data as used by [ICU](http://site.icu-project.org/), though libpostal doesn't require pulling in all of ICU (might conflict with your system's version).
 Note: some languages, particularly Hebrew, Arabic and Thai may not include vowels and thus will not often match a transliteration